-8. North Atlantic Marine Mammal Commission (NAMMCO
+1.9 North Atlantic Marine Mammal Commission (NAMMCO)

 The IWC has continued to develop its engagement with NAMMCO on several issues including hunting safety and continued improvement in humane killing methods.
 In February 2016 the IWC's Executive Secretary attended the NAMMCO Council meeting as observer.
-NAMMCO is expected to attend IWC66 in order to present the outcomes of its recent expert workshop on improvement in hunting methods.
+NAMMCO is attending IWC66 in order to present the outcomes of its recent expert workshop on improvement in hunting methods.

 In October 2015, the IWC Head of Science attended the NAMMCO symposium on the impacts of human disturbance on Arctic marine mammals and gave a presentation on relevant work within the IWC.
 The development of this work area, along with emerging NAMMCO work streams on entanglement and strandings, present opportunities for continued collaboration with the IWC.

-Suggested next step: IWC Secretariat to take forward further discussions with NAMMCO with respect to shared interests and identify any opportunities for closer collaboration.
+Proposed next step: IWC Secretariat to take forward further discussions with NAMMCO with respect to shared interests and identify any opportunities for closer collaboration.

-9. Secretariat for the Pacific Regional Environment Programme (SPREP)
+1.10 Secretariat for the Pacific Regional Environment Programme (SPREP)

 The IWC has ongoing cooperation with SPREP in a number of areas including entanglement (trainings in Tonga and Vanuatu).
-SPREP has designated 2016-2017 as the Year of the Whale and there are a number of opportunities for strengthening collaboration with SPREP during this biennium and beyond including on research; whale watching (dissemination and development of IWC best practice in the region); entanglement and marine debris.
-There are potential opportunities for joint fundraising.
+SPREP has designated 2016-2017 as the Year of the Whale and in 2017 it will hold a conference in Tonga on "Whales in a Changing Ocean".
+The IWC has been invited to participate in this conference and is exploring opportunities for collaboration with SPREP at this event and beyond including with respect to research; whale watching (dissemination and development of IWC best practice in the region); entanglement and marine debris.
+There may also be opportunities for joint fundraising efforts.

-Proposed next step: Secretariat to hold further discussions with SPREP on opportunities to strengthen collaboration and for joint fundraising efforts.
+Proposed next step: Secretariat to accept the invitation to participate in SPREP's 2017 "Whales in a Changing Ocean" Conference (see Annex 2) and to hold further discussions with SPREP on opportunities to strengthen collaboration and for joint fundraising efforts.

-10. Permanent Commission of the South Pacific (CPPS)
+1.11 Permanent Commission of the South Pacific (CPPS)

 The IWC has worked with CPPS on entanglement training and they attended the ship strikes workshop (2014) in Panama.
-Their Marine Mammal Action Plan and the Conservation Management Plan for Southern Right Whales were used recently to justify and inform entanglement training in Peru.
+The IWC Secretariat accepted an invitation to present at an entanglement and ship strike symposium coordinated by CPPS at the recent meeting of the Latin American Society for Marine Mammalogy.
+A recent training in Peru was conducted under the Marine Mammal Action Plan and the Conservation Management Plan for Southern Right Whales, and a cooperative training between Peru and Chile is being discussed under the same auspices.